Arslan0983/Proplens-AI-Engineer_Challenge/README.md

 ### Tech Stack

 - Django Ninja for the API
-- LangGraph-style routing for the agent
+- LangGraph StateGraph for agent orchestration and state management
-- Google Gemini (gemini-2.5-flash) for LLM
+- Google Gemini (gemini-2.0-flash-exp) for LLM
 - ChromaDB Cloud for vector storage
 - SQLite (can switch to PostgreSQL)
-- Vanna-style Text-to-SQL that reads schema automatically
+- Vanna framework for Text-to-SQL with RAG
 - Sentence Transformers for embeddings

 **Database Models:**